boosterl/can-i-charge/README.md

 # Using env variables
 $ export STATIONS="<SERIAL1> <SERIAL2>"
 $ can-i-charge
+# The script can also be called using it's abbreviation
+$ cic
 ```

 You can pass as many stations as you want.
 At least one valid is needed however